 Volcano Bay Water Park

-- Ko’okiri Body Plunge: A racing, 70-degree drop that will plummet 125-feet through the center of Krakatau.
+- Ko’okiri Body Plunge: A racing, 70-degree drop that plummets 125-feet through the center of Krakatau.
 It will be the world’s first slide to travel through a pool filled with guests.

 - Kala and Ta Nui Serpentine Body Slides: Two intertwining slides where you’ll fall freely along 124 twisting feet.